La Perouse Circuit Walk to Cape Banks

 8. Henry Head Lookout

-The below map shows these highlights and landmarks marked from 1 to 8, starting and finishing at Cann Park.
+The map below shows these highlights and landmarks marked from 1 to 8, starting and finishing at Cann Park.

 The red lines represent short side trips to various landmarks.